 Our bodies often recognize intuition before our minds do.
 Pay attention to physical sensations when making decisions.
 Tension, tightness, or anxiety often accompanies guilt-based thinking.
 While a sense of relief or rightness, even amid difficulty, often signals intuition. - Practice mindful parenting

 Stay present in the moment with your child instead of worrying about the past or future.
 This presence helps you tune into your child’s unique needs.
-This leads to your authentic responses without the filter of guilt or external expectations.- Check out my previous post if you are looking for more support on mindful parenting.
+This leads to your authentic responses without the filter of guilt or external expectations.- If you want to go deeper on staying present with your child in a way that actually reduces your stress response, hey I have a whole post on this.
+Mindful Parenting: 10 Ways to Reduce Stress and Improve Family Relationships covers the evidence-based practices that make the biggest difference for busy moms.

 - Celebrate intuition wins